Christina Aguilera: 2022–present: Aguilera and Voltaire residency

 Aguilera and its songs received seven nominations at the 23rd Annual Latin Grammy Awards with the album winning for Best Traditional Pop Vocal Album.
 The album also received another two nominations for Best Latin Pop Album and Best Immersive Audio Album at the 65th Annual Grammy Awards.
 "No Es Que Te Extrañe" was also nominated for Record of the Year at the 24th Annual Latin Grammy Awards.

 On June 11, 2022, Aguilera headlined the Los Angeles Pride festival with guests Mýa, Kim Petras and Paris Hilton.
 The use of a strap-on dildo during the set was the subject of polarized reception.
 In October 2022, Stripped was reissued for its 20-year anniversary, featuring "I Will Be" (the b-side to "Dirrty") and Benny Benassi's remix of "Beautiful".
 A new music video for "Beautiful" was also released.
-On November 10, 2022, Time Studios announced a partnership with Roc Nation to produce an upcoming documentary about Aguilera.

 On September 22, 2023, Aguilera released "Learning to Fly" as a part of the soundtrack for PAW Patrol: The Mighty Movie.
-The same month she performed at the EuroPride concert in Malta.
 At the end of the month, it was reported that Aguilera would executive produce a stage adaptation of Burlesque which eventually made its debut in 2024, and its West End debut in July 2025.
 In December 2023, Aguilera began her second residency, Christina Aguilera at Voltaire, at The Venetian Las Vegas which ran until August 2024.
 In May 2024, it was reported that Aguilera had parted ways with RCA Records and signed with 5020 Records, a division of Sony Music Latin.

 In September 2024, Aguilera announced a "Spotify Anniversaries" performance for the 25th anniversary of her debut album.
-The performances were released on both YouTube as a recording, and Spotify as a live extended play on September 23, while featuring appearances from Machine Gun Kelly and Sabrina Carpenter.
+The performances were released on YouTube as a recording as well as on Spotify as a live extended play on September 23, and featured appearances from Machine Gun Kelly and Sabrina Carpenter.
 In December, the EP was named one of the best albums of the year by HuffPost.
-In 2025, Aguilera headlined the September 2025 Portola Music Festival.
-A month later, Deadline Hollywood reported that she is set to star in a concert film, Christina Aguilera: Christmas in Paris, directed by Sam Wrench, in support of the 25th anniversary of her Christmas album.
-The film is set to be released theatrically on December 14 and 21.
+In October 2025, Deadline Hollywood reported that Aguilera would star in a concert film, Christina Aguilera: Christmas in Paris, directed by Sam Wrench, in support of the 25th anniversary of her Christmas album.
+The film was released theatrically on December 14 and 21, alongside a live album of the performances.